comuttun/_nya/README.md

 ## License

-This is distributed as AS-IS, witout any warranty.
+This is distributed AS-IS, without any warranty.